 Transcendence: Generative Models Can Outperform The Experts That Train Them

-1Harvard University 2Founding 3University of California, Santa Barbara 4Kempner Institute
+1Harvard University 2Huamnity Unleashed (Formerly Founding) 3University of California, Santa Barbara 4Kempner Institute

 We empirically and theoretically demonstrate that generative models can outperform the experts that train them in chess by low-temperature sampling.